wakib1004/devops-learning/aws/projects/assignment-1-vpc-networking/README.md

 ### Step 4 - Create the NAT Gateway

-Create the NAT Gateway named `A1-NGW` in the public subnet, with connectivity type being public and an assigned ELastic IP.
+NAT Gateway `A1-NGW` residing in the public subnet, with connectivity type being public and an assigned ELastic IP.

 ![](screenshots/A1-NGW.PNG)